Intrinsic Geometry of the Stock Market from Graph Ricci Flow

 After 20 iterations, we see a clear separation between different clusters.
 This is better seen in a scatter plot.
 We plot the edge weight and curvature scatter plot.
 We find the links flattening and the curvature approaches zero.

-From Lin and Yau\cite{Yaueigenvalues},\cite{jostandliu}, the infinite weighted graph has a lower bound to the ORC given by $\kappa_{ij} \ge \kappa_{ij, min} = \frac{2}{d_i} + \frac{2}{d_j}-2$, where $d_i$ is the degree of link $i$.
+The Ollivier-Ricci graph curvature was shown to be bounded by -2 and 1, with the bounds attained for the infinite double stars and complete graphs\cite{Yaueigenvalues},\cite{jostandliu}.
+Therefore, we see that the curvature is subject to strong constraints.
+From Lin and Yau\cite{Yaueigenvalues},\cite{jostandliu}, the lower bound of the ORC is given by $\kappa_{ij} \ge \kappa_{ij, min} = \frac{2}{d_i} + \frac{2}{d_j}-2$, where $d_i$ is the degree of link $i$.
 The lower bound has been further developed for hypergraphs\cite{kang2024accelerated}.
-In the limit of the infinite complete graph with equal edge weights, this gives a value for $\kappa_{ij, min} = \frac{2(3-n)}{(n-1)}$.
+In the limit of equal edge weights, this gives a value for $\kappa_{ij, min} = \frac{2(3-n)}{(n-1)}$.
 For the NASDAQ-100 graph this gives $ \kappa_{ij, min} \approx -1.96$.
-Naively, this would correspond to a length of $d_{ij} \approx 2.96$ as the longest edge length possible.
+Naively, this would correspond to a length of $d_{ij} \approx 2.96$ for the edge length.
+For the positive case, the edge length shrinks as expected, while the edge length increases for the negative (hyperbolic case).
+The edge length will continue to increase in the hyperbolic case even when the theoretic lower bound of -2 is attained.
+Therefore identifying the lower bound of the curvature is a more reliable index for community detection.
 We find after 20 iterations that the graph splits into two communities, with very short edge weights and positive curvature.
 These two communities are separated by long, flat links with curvature zero and edge weights around 3.
 It is interesting to note that the fully connected graph which satisfies strict positivity of the curvature before the Ricci flow, still obeys the lower bound condition, even with unequal edge weights.
 This brings us to the question of surgery in such a graph, it would seems appropriate to use the flattening that develops along the neck pinch singularity to perform surgery along the zero-curvature links.
 This suggests that the geometry of the NASDAQ-100 graph is a prominent influence on its properties.
 The reason is that the degree of the graph seems to play a key role in influencing the lower bound, even without equal edge weights.

 With this procedure for surgery, based on curvature, we can analyze the system through several levels of Ricci flow followed by surgery.
 In this work, we sketch the clustering obtained by our technique, with a more detailed financial analysis of the clusters presented in another work\cite{Bhargavicluster}.
 The NASDAQ-100 is a tech-heavy index.
 After the first level of Ricci flow, followed by surgery using the method described above, the cluster splits into two communities of 66 and 35 stocks.
 The larger cluster is clearly tech-driven and we first focus on this.
 The second level of Ricci flow leads to a basket of 16 semiconductor stocks.
 It is encouraging to see that Ricci flow can identify the semiconductor stocks.
 However Nvidia is absent from this cluster.
 The level 3 Ricci flow of the 50 stock cluster leads to the separation of a cluster of 10 stocks.
 When we examine these stocks, it is clear that they are outliers.
 Moderna, which was a very poor performer was subsequently dropped from the NASDAQ in December 2024.
 Analyzing the 40 stock cluster leads to the separation of biotech stocks and Supermicro stock.
 The cluster of the remaining 35 stocks splits into two roughly equal groups of 17 and 18 stocks.
 We name the 17 stock cluster 'Big Tech' which contains Nvidia and Amazon amongst others, so Nvidia finds its position in the market makers stock over the more limited semiconductor stocks.
 Tesla is in the other cluster.